 What is everything I NEEDED to Get Started:

 - I needed a Cricut Machine!
 I have the Cricut Air 2 in Mint and I LOVE the color and everything about it!
-You can get the first Cricut Air 1 but the 2 is twice as fast!
+You can get the Cricut Maker which has some additional features that the Cricut Air 2 doesn’t have!
+You can cut a lot more material and it has a lot more attachments including engraving tool and perforated tool (Single Scoring Wheel Tip, Double Scoring Wheel Tip, Engraving Tip, Perforation Blade Tip, Debossing Tip).
+Find the Cricut Maker tools today!

-- You need to TOOL SET.
+- You need to TOOL SET like the Essential Tool Set.
 The little tools actually help you carve around each detail to get rid of the straps.
 Any font, cursive, images, are going to need to be carved out it little spots called “weeding” that your little fingers nails won’t be able to get without ruining your material.

 - Each TYPE of material needs a different board.
 You need different Cutting Mats for each type of materials.
 I ended up purchasing each one separate after I couldn’t figure out why my heavy card stock paper kept ripping and getting stuck to my Standard board.
 You need Standard for your Iron-On and your Vinyl.
 You need Light for your Cardstock and Paper and thing stuff like tissue!
 Then you need the Strong Grip for fabrics and other materials.
 The Cutting Mat Set has them all and even an extra long board that you might need!